Here are five outdoor fall activities to keep you active this fall while still enjoying everything the season has to offer.

 Chilly mornings, changing leaves, and crunchy apples signal fall’s arrival, and with the stunning change of scenery comes comfort food, bulky sweaters, and cozy nights at home.
 Yet, as beautiful as this season is, it can be difficult to summon motivation for physical activity as the temperatures start to drop.

-The key to making exercise a part of your daily life is to up the “fun” factor — if you enjoy the activity, it won’t feel like another thing on your “to do” list.
+The key to making exercise a part of your daily life is to up the “fun” factor — if you enjoy the activity, it won’t feel like another thing on your “to-do” list.
 Not only does physical activity help you manage stress, it also boosts your mood, reduces your risk of chronic diseases, and contributes to your overall self-esteem and well-being.
-Here are five ideas to keep you active this fall while still enjoying everything the season has to offer.
+These active activities can be a great place to start.

-Rake leaves.
 This one comes with a bonus.
 Those pesky leaves need to leave your yard, and they can’t do it on their own.
 The solution?
 Buy a rake and get to work.
-In just a half hour a 165-pound person burns about 150 calories racking.
-If you have kids, recruit them into helping and, if necessary, bribe them with jumping into a leaf pile afterwards!
+In just a half-hour a 165-pound person burns about 150 calories racking.
+If you have kids, recruit them into helping and, if necessary, bribe them with jumping into a leaf pile afterward!
 If you don’t have a big tree, volunteer to rake someone else’s yard.
 This will make for great memories while being productive and active at the same time.